shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

 In this lab, you'll be building the docker images and publishing it to Azure Container Apps.

-### Task 1: Build Docker Images for the Miyagi Application
+### Task 1: Build Docker Images for the Recommendation service

 1. Open Docker Application from the Lab VM desktop by double-clicking on it.
    ![](./Media/docker1.png)